Biographies...

 (06)

 Rachel grew up in Devon where beaches and Dartmoor were her playground, sparking a lifelong connection with nature.
 Early roles included PR for Oxfam then a local Wildlife Trust.
-Looking to work more directly with land and people she becamed qualified to run Forest School programs and events, developing whole school sites.
+Looking to work more directly with land and people she became qualified to run Forest School programs and events, also developing whole school sites.

 Founder of Wildwood Adventures, Level 3 qualified Forest School practitioner.
 Cambium-accredited Level 2 Outdoor Learning trainer.
 Call of the Wild year long leadership course.
 Tending the Green Fire, deepening nature practice and facilitation.
 Secretary of Forest School South West since 2019.